mindsdb/mindsdb/docs/mindsdb-docs/docs/sql/tutorials/predicting_house_price_tutorial.md

 ## Predicting house price
-In this tutorial you will learn how to predict house price on basis of different parameter like condition,bedrooms,bathrooms,area etc. We will be using mysql database for this purpose and kc_house_data as dataset.
+In this tutorial you will learn how to predict house price on basis of different parameter like condition,bedrooms,bathrooms,area etc. We will be using mysql database for this purpose and kc_house_data as dataset. link to dataset is https://www.kaggle.com/harlfoxem/housesalesprediction you can download whole dataset from here.
 The process will be like:

  1. Cleaning data and deleting unnecessary columns.